GMR Statement on Black Lives Matter

 - Taking concrete action, such as broadening our candidate pool to increase diversity

 - Holding ourselves accountable to measurable change

-To deepen the dialogue and understanding within our agency, we have added additional racism-focused programming over the past 2 months, including:
+To deepen the dialogue and understanding within our agency, we have added additional racism-focused programming, including:

 - Employee Roundtables to make space for honest conversation around race and privilege

 - Guest Speakers from America’s Black Holocaust Museum, TBWA, Porter Novelli and Advocate Aurora Health to explore the modern legacy of racism in the United States and the disproportionate impact of COVID-19 on communities of color

 - Race Talk series to further delve into the complexities of racism in small group settings and foster deeper dialogue between employees